austint903/dreamspace/README.md

 Welcome to DreamSpace!

-Your very own personalized app to help you sleep.
+Your very own personalized iOS app to help you achieve the most restful sleep every night.

 This app provides features such as a dream journal to record your sleep, a travel section to help you adjust to jetlag, and a section for relaxing music that uses the Spotify API to connect your account to the app while also providing playlist recommendations to help you fall asleep.